pkMinhas/pkMinhas/README.md

 - 👋 Hi, I’m @pkMinhas
+- 😎 I am a tech entrepreneur with multiple software business
-- 👀 I’m interested in metal programming, golang and video/photo filter shaders
+- 👀 I’m interested in metal programming, mobile apps and video/photo filter shaders
 - 🌱 I’m currently learning music production, hip-hop beatmaking.
 Yes, unrelated to tech topics but it's a fun hobby.
-- 💞️ I’m looking to collaborate on metal/game-engine projects
+- 💞️ I’m looking to collaborate on all sorts of tech projects
 - 📫 Reach me at preet [at] marchingbytes [.] com

 <!---